Nathxniel/ppp/people/src/STRATEGY.md

     by age 27

 ### strategise (development)
-think about what type of descriptions you want to have of yourself
-  - think about how you felt in previous interactions, and think about how you want to feel for each upcoming interaction (strategise on upcoming events without planning any physical actions, i.e. speaking)
-  - think about any negative emotions were experienced in past interactions, and think about why they could have been felt (but be positive)
+I.e. update and/or update STRATEGY

 ## when in social environments
-**when in social environments, the UB seems to be more effective/ useful than CB**

-(Conjecture: social environments have too much information for the smaller CB[\*][c4] to manage, so UB is most effective)
+Conjecture: when in social environments, the UB seems to be more effective/ useful than CB. social environments have too much information for the smaller CB[\*][c4] to manage, so UB is most effective

 [c4]: ./STRATEGY.md "conjecture 4"